pstumbaugh/C-Mutli_Thread/README.txt

 Thread 4 consumes from a buffer

 The program will stop reading and printing once "STOP" is found.
-This must be on it's own line followed immediately by a newline character.
+This must be on its own line followed immediately by a newline character.

 Max line to be read: 50 lines
 Max characters per line: 1000 char